We, as a nation, are in a state of continual connection to wifi.

 Employees may wonder why it takes longer for a webpage to load or video to buffer on their phone at work than it does at home (not that they’re checking ESPN or watching an octopus walk on land while they’re supposed to be working or anything).
 In addition to being a pain and making a company seem technologically unprepared, slow internet diminishes productivity.
 One study trying to put a dollar or percentage point on the cost of slow internet found that waiting on a sluggish computer to finalize tasks that are otherwise ready to complete decreases a company’s productivity by about two percent.

-There are several reasons why workplace wireless networks seem to lag behind others, but the biggest, many experts agree, is that businesses do not buy business-grade wifi systems.
+There are several reasons why office wifi networks seem to lag behind others, but the biggest, many experts agree, is that businesses do not buy business-grade wifi systems.

 “They take whatever [router] the internet provider hands them and they think that should work, even if that’s not really business- or enterprise-grade hardware and can’t handle a large number of devices” says Ed Wright, chief technology officer of New York City-based Slice Wireless Solutions.